datacarpentry/genomics-r-intro/_episodes/01-introduction.md

 ## Introducing RStudio Server
 In these lessons, we will be making use of a software called [RStudio](https://www.rstudio.com/products/RStudio/), an [Integrated Development Environment (IDE)](https://en.wikipedia.org/wiki/Integrated_development_environment).
-RStudio, like any most IDEs provides a graphical interface to R, making it more user-friendly, and providing dozens of useful features.
+RStudio, like most IDEs, provides a graphical interface to R, making it more user-friendly, and providing dozens of useful features.
 We will introduce additional benefits of using RStudio as you cover the lessons.
-In this case, we are specifically using [RStudio Server](https://www.rstudio.com/products/RStudio/#Server) , a version of RStudio that can be accessed in your web browser.
+In this case, we are specifically using [RStudio Server](https://www.rstudio.com/products/RStudio/#Server), a version of RStudio that can be accessed in your web browser.
 RStudio Server has the same features of the Desktop version of RStudio you could download as standalone software.